Southern West Virginia

 (Carnifex Ferry Battlefield State Park)

 A CSA fortified camp and bridgehead.
-No earthworks remain.
+No significant earthworks remain.

 Camp on Big Sewell Mountain

-A CSA fortified camp and General Robert E. Lee's headquarters.
+A CSA fortified camp and General Robert E. Lee's headquarters at the time.
 Lee was introduced to his famous horse Traveller at this camp.
 A marker locates a still existing trench line.

 Meadow Bluff Camp

 About three miles of CSA infantry trenches were located on the bluff above the Meadow River.
-Portions still extant.
+Remnants still extant.

 Camp Jones